 5. Sustainable (sus-tain-a-ble) Capable of being continued with minimal long-term effect on the environment

 Back to the word that started this whole conversation!
-To have a sustainable lifestyle can mean lots of things (as illustrated above), but the end result is that your impact on the planet, on others and on yourself should be such that you can continue to live your life forever, without worrying that you’ll run out of trees, money, energy, momentum or friends.
-It does, ideally mean that you will not consume more than you produce and that you will do your best to waste as little as possible, but that is just one small part of what sustainable encompasses.
+To have a sustainable lifestyle can mean lots of things (as illustrated above), but the end result is that your impact on the planet, on others and on yourself should be such that you can continue to live your life forever, without worrying that you’ll run out of trees, money, energy, momentum, or friends.
+It does, ideally mean that you will not consume more than you produce and that you will do your best to waste as little as possible, but that is just one small part of what sustainability encompasses.

-To lead a sustainable lifestyle is to stand up and proudly say ‘I care about the world and myself enough to want both to keep going for as long as possible.
+To lead a sustainable lifestyle is to stand up and proudly say, ‘I care about the world and myself enough to want both to keep going for as long as possible.
 Also, I like expensive cars and rich foods, so here is a widget I invented that I’ll be selling on my website.
 It will increase everyone’s lifespan by 2 years.
 Paypal accepted.”

 Design the life you want and then live it.
 Sustainably.
 Anything else is just vacation.

 Update: April 23, 2016